PhilippMaxx/DigitalArt/README.md

 ==================
 >Web based artworks powered by JavaScript.
 Tools used in this repository are mainly the JavaScript libraries [p5js](https://p5js.org), [threejs](https://threejs.org), [Tonejs](https://tonejs.github.io) and [ml5js](https://ml5js.org).

+You can see all projects on my Github page: https://philippmaxx.github.io/DigitalArt/.

+I would recommend to use Google Chrome or Safari.
+Make sure you allow the webpage to access your computers camera, sound or microphone if needed.

 Projects
 --------------------